HiroNewf/Network-Plus-Notes/README.md

     - Very good for forensic analysis
 - Syslog
     - The standard for message logging and consolidating logs
-    - Ususaly logs are sent back to a centerlized SIEM using syslog
+    - Usually logs are sent back to a centralized SIEM using syslog
     - Lots of disk space required
 - SIEM logs
     - Look at all the events that you may need to see in one place